 There are two major benefits we’ll highlight here: increased scalability, and better availability.
 As Amazon notes on its microservices benefits page,

 “[Micro]services can be scaled horizontally and independently from each other.
 Vertical scaling, which is running the same software on bigger machines, is limited by the capacity of individual servers and can incur downtime during the scaling process.
 Horizontal scaling, which is adding more servers to the existing pool, is highly dynamic and doesn’t run into limitations of individual servers.
 The scaling process can be completely automated.
-Furthermore, resiliency of the application can be improved because failing components can be easily and automatically replaced […].
+Furthermore, the resiliency of the application can be improved because failing components can be easily and automatically replaced […].
 Microservices architectures [also] make it easier to implement failure isolation.
 Techniques such as health-checking, caching, bulkheads, or circuit breakers allow you to reduce the blast radius of a failing component and to improve the overall availability of a given application.”

 Paywall monetization for live event video streaming